-The sharp decrease in loss that follows for the first 2-3 epochs could then be explained by the system attempting to separate the cluster of datapoints formed at the start to their respective target states.
-However, the complexity of embedding that a In order to visualize this, figure 6 displays various Bloch sphere embeddings of train set data at epoch 1, 2 and 30 with point colour corresponding to class value.
-For the left-hand Bloch sphere plot at epoch 1, the distribution of datapoints is fairly dense towards the top hemisphere close to state $|0\rangle$, the target class state for class 0.
+In order to visualize this, Fig. 6 displays various Bloch sphere embeddings of train set data at epochs 1, 2, and 30 with point color corresponding to class value.
+For the left-hand Bloch sphere plot at epoch 1, the distribution of datapoints is fairly dense toward the top hemisphere close to state $|0\rangle$ , the target class state for class 0.
 As the loss function implemented refers to the fidelity, or measure of distance between the datapoints and their respective target classes, the fact that many datapoints of class 1 are far away from their target state of $|1\rangle$ will cause the loss value to increase.

-Following a single training epoch, the second set of embeddings for epoch 2 are more evenly distributed between the two hemispheres.
+Following a single training epoch, the second set of embeddings for epoch 2 is more evenly distributed between the two hemispheres.
 Visually, as the datapoints are embedded closer to their target state on average, this is equated to the prior considerable drop in loss value.
-However, between epoch 2 and 30 the system is unable to separate the two clusters of datapoints and embed them closer towards their respective target states.
+However, between epoch 2 and 30, the system is unable to separate the two clusters of datapoints and embed them closer toward their respective target states.

 In particular, there is an area along the right-hand side of the Bloch sphere that contains an overlap of the two class clusters of datapoints.
-Because the system is unable to separate the datapoints located within this area, the overall shape of embeddings is simply shifted around equally, meaning any decrease in loss for a particular class is mirrored by an increase for the opposing class.
+Because the system is unable to separate the datapoints located within this area, the overall shape of embeddings is simply shifted around equally, meaning that any decrease in loss for a particular class is mirrored by an increase for the opposing class.
 This causes the overall loss value to be left fairly unchanged, hence the plateau described earlier.
-If the complexity of embedding was higher, then perhaps the system could separate the class clusters of datapoints much more effectively, resulting in a continued convergence of loss towards a lower value and a higher accuracy in time.
+If the complexity of embedding was higher, then perhaps the system could separate the class clusters of datapoints much more effectively, resulting in a continued convergence of loss toward a lower value and a higher accuracy in time.

 With these points considered, even with the suggested lowest level of embedding complexity that the system offered within this experiment, a test set classification accuracy close to 90% was achieved.
-In the context of this work, this is a promising achievement, which can only hope to be improved upon if the embedding capability, followed by the subsequent learning capacity of the algorithm was increased through additional work and analysis.
+In the context of this work, this is a promising achievement, which can only hope to be improved upon if the embedding capability, followed by the subsequent learning capacity of the algorithm, was increased through additional work and analysis.